Skip to content

 1. Concurrent Execution

-2. Asynchronous Communication
+2. Asynchronous Event Processing

-• Events flow through the system asynchronously
+• Events flow through the Runner's callback system asynchronously

-• Cause and effect relationships may be separated in time
+• Cause and effect relationships may be separated in time and traced through session IDs

 3. Complex State Management

-• State is shared and modified by multiple agents
+• State is shared and modified by multiple agents through the State interface

 4. Orchestration Complexity